splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-5-setup-win-msys.md

 It will also add the required paths to your PATH environment variable.
 :::

-Copy and paste the following command into your MSYS2 MINGW64 Terminal to download and run the SplashKit installer:
+Copy and paste the following command into your MINGW64 terminal to download and run the SplashKit installer:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/splashkit/skm/master/install-scripts/skm-install.sh)